oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 A simple example is a photographer, which is aware of tagging images correctly and delivers them to his customer.
-Next step is to include such tagged photo into an document in an CM unaware word processor.
+Next step is to include such tagged photo into an document in an CM unaware word processor by a different person.
 The output from the word processor is prepared as pdf for the web and as pdf for printing.
-As the word processor is ignoring any colour profiles it is up to the system to follow a rule, which makes the colour data unambiguous.
+As the word processor is ignoring any colour profiles, it is up to the system to follow a rule, which makes the colour data unambiguous.

 -   leave it as is for viewing, and interpret as follows below
     -   pros: